andres-erbsen/dename-writeup/dename.md

 * `modify(name, newProfile, newSignature, oldSignature)`:  Make the name point to the new profile. `newSignature` is a signature on the request with the key contained in the new profile.
 If an old profile exists, `oldSignature` is a signature on the request with the old key.
+This operation is provided by leader servers only. timestamped by each server known to the server contacted by the client.
-* `getRoot()`:  Return the hash of the current directory state signed and timestamped by each server known to the server contacted by the client.
+* `lookup(name) -> (profile, proof, signatures, timestamps)`: The contacted
-* `lookup(name) -> (profile, proof)`:  Return the profile that the name points to, along with a proof that the name-profile pair is present in the directory and up to date.
-A typical client would call `lookup` and `getRoot` together atomically, and check the signatures, timestamps, and the proof.
+  server says that `name` maps to `profile`.
+To justify this claim, the server demonstrates that other servers it knows have recently signed a directory `d` (referenced using a hash), and returns a Merkle `proof` that `name` indeed maps to `profile` in `d`.

 We envision that `dename`'s first-come-first-served registration policy can be easily incorporated into existing application designs, by simply changing the